galvez/jsontypedef/README.md

 ## JSON Schema compatibility

-[JSON Type Definition](https://jsontypedef.com/) is a subset of [JSON Schema](https://json-schema.org/).
+Functionality-wise, [JSON Type Definition](https://jsontypedef.com/) is a subset of [JSON Schema](https://json-schema.org/).
 There are no data constraints, so you can't say a string is supposed to have a length of 5, you can only say a string is a string.

 For most projects, that might just be what you need.